vagnerpgss/vagnerpgss/README.md

 ### Education
 - Bachelor in Computer Science

+### Motivation
+Nobody is an expert, we are always learning something new or a better way to do something.
+So I will always be reading, listening a lot and experimenting here.

+### Goals

 ---
 <!-- Here are some ideas to get you started:
 - 🔭 I’m currently working on ...